-Students are required to take minimum of eighteen units from a chosen depth area, minimum nine units of breadth courses and three units of EE798 as the project.
+Students are required to take minimum of 18 units from a chosen depth area, minimum 9 units of breadth courses and 3 units of EE798 as the project.
 Students are allowed to enroll in the project course (EE798) after the completion of 21 units but must do so in the semester immediately after completing 27 units.
-EE797 cannot be used for students in Plan B. Please use the Worksheet for Plan B to prepare your Program of Study and submit it to the Graduate Advisor.
-You can use the Course Selection Guidelines to prepare your Program of Study.
+EE797 cannot be used for students in Plan B.

 Program of Study Plan

-Before meeting with the department Graduate Advisor, each classified student should prepare a Program of Study using the worksheets given above.
+Before meeting with the department Graduate Advisor, each classified student should prepare a Program of Study (POS).
+Please go to the Thesis/Project Procedures site for instructions on how and when to file your paperwork.
 This should be done before the end of the first semester by following the guidelines given below:

 Every classified graduate student must complete 30 units either by selecting Plan A or Plan B. Eighteen of the 30 units should be 600 and 700-numbered courses in electrical engineering.
 (Students in Plan A cannot use EE798 as a required course for graduation.
 Students in Plan B cannot use EE797 as required courses for graduation.)
 The remaining 12 units can come from 500,600 or 700 level courses from the Department of Electrical and Computer Engineering.
 Courses can also be taken from other departments in the College of Engineering or from the College of Sciences to satisfy these requirements, with the prior approval of the Graduate Advisor.
 Students are required to select courses to satisfy core course requirements and breadth course requirements in the department.